University of Mobile Announces Dean’s List for Spring 2026

 Allie Kelley, Clarissa Kelly, Katelynn Kempton, Ninah Kerr, MacEy Kidder, Bethany Kilgore, Anna King, William King, Michael Kitchen, Kaden Kugler, Adele Kuhn, Sophia Kuhn

-Samantha Landaiche, Zachary Landrum, Lillie Lanham, Lindsey Lantis, Alyssa Lavelle, Addison Lentz, Chamberlyn Lentz, Jessef Leslie, Claire Lewis, Meredith Lewis, Katelyn Lippold, Hadley Little, Shellie Littlefield, Alexandria Lopez, Michael-Christian Lopez, Porsha Lynch, Jada Lynd, Carson Lynn, Jennah Lyons
+Samantha Landaiche, Zachary Landrum, Lillie Lanham, Lindsey Lantis, Alyssa Lavelle, Addison Lentz, Chamberlyn Lentz, Jessef Leslie, Claire Lewis, Meredith Lewis, Katelyn Lippold, Hadley Little, Shellie Littlefield, Alexandria Lopez, Michael-Christian Lopez, Porsha Lynch, Carson Lynn, Jennah Lyons

-Mayar Maarouf, Jenna Manning, William Manwaring, Marc Marquis, Alyasia Martin, Gracyn Martin, Jocelyn Martin, Chloe Martinez, Lais Tammy Masuda, Katelyn Maten, Kristyn Maten, Gabriel May, Janae McCall, Megan McCartney, Miriam McCoy, Hannah McCrory, Sarah McGonegal, Ezra McKenna, Travis McKenzie, Lane McLaughlin, Josephn McMahon, Rachel McMullan, Bai-Lee McNair, Emma McPherson, Marina Mellado Baron, Henrique Mendes, Jacob Miller, James Miller, William Mims, Luisa Monsalve, Joshua Moore, Lacee Moore, Esmealda Morataya, Trenton Moye, Karolina Mrowiecova, Shelita Muriithi, Katie Murphree, Kelly Murphree
+Mayar Maarouf, Amanda Marie Majors, Jenna Manning, William Manwaring, Marc Marquis, Alyasia Martin, Gracyn Martin, Jocelyn Martin, Chloe Martinez, Lais Tammy Masuda, Katelyn Maten, Kristyn Maten, Gabriel May, Janae McCall, Megan McCartney, Miriam McCoy, Hannah McCrory, Sarah McGonegal, Ezra McKenna, Travis McKenzie, Lane McLaughlin, Josephn McMahon, Rachel McMullan, Bai-Lee McNair, Emma McPherson, Marina Mellado Baron, Henrique Mendes, Jacob Miller, James Miller, William Mims, Luisa Monsalve, Joshua Moore, Lacee Moore, Esmealda Morataya, Trenton Moye, Karolina Mrowiecova, Shelita Muriithi, Katie Murphree, Kelly Murphree

 Joshua Naman, Campbell Newell, Yasmine Nichols, Blakeley Norris, Madison Northcutt, Christopher Odom, Caraline Olson, Johan Ong, Emily Osborne, Emily Otts, Kinsey Otzenberger